Saskatchewan Health Plan: Summary of Benefits

 - Routine dental services such as cleanings, scalings, fillings, etc.

-- Ground and air ambulance transportation (there is some coverage for ground ambulances for seniors, see "Partial Coverage" above).
+- Ground ambulance transportation, unless you are a senior (there is partial coverage for seniors, see “Partial Coverage” above).

 - Eye glasses, lenses, etc. although there MAY be limited coverage for glasses if enrolled in the Family Health Benefits program.

-- Many paramedical services such as psychologists, naturopaths, acupuncturists, etc.).
+- Most paramedical services such as psychologists, naturopaths, acupuncturists, registered massage therapists, etc.

 Drug Plans and Extended Benefits Plans